trueos/trueos-docs/trueos-handbook/luminautl.rst

    : Insight Columns Display

-In columns mode, the active column will have the white background.
-All the menu options and ZFS functions will apply to only the active column.
+In columns mode, the active column has a white background.
+All the menu options and ZFS functions apply to **only** the active column.

 The :guilabel:`Horizontal Lines Icon` shows file and directory operations, commonly seen in the right click menu when an item is selected.
-The directory operations are always available, and, like the name implies, provide options effecting the entire directory.
+The directory operations are always available, and, like the name implies, provide options affecting the entire directory.
 :numref:`Table %s <insdirops>` shows each of these options, split into the :guilabel:`Create...` and :guilabel:`Open...` categories: